ottomanelli/prosper-investors-api/README.md

 - info.txt
 - success.txt

+After the logs are setup you should create a `filter.ts` file in `./src` based off of `filter.example.ts.` More information on filtering can be found in the [Filters](#filters) section.

-Once your log files are all setup create a .env file in the root of the repository based off .env.example.
+Once the log and filter files are setup, next create a .env file in the root of the repository based off .env.example.

 While looking at the .env file you may notice you can enable AWS SNS which would is handy if you would like to know when you actually invest in a loan instead of having to check prosper yourself.
 It will also alert you when there is